 The BIF events are banded ironstone formations that radically reacted with available oxygen to prevent or reduce atmospheric oxygen.

-Mass extinctions show links to drops in oxygen due to the death of oxygen-producing animals and possibly the rise of sinks during the peaking of volcanic activity.
+Mass extinctions show links to drops in oxygen due to the death of oxygen-producing animals/plants and possibly the rise of sinks during the peaking of volcanic activity.

 The major glaciation periods show no link to periods of increased oxygenation.
 MIF events which are mass-independent fractionation of sulfuric isotopes ruled out conceptual models in which global glaciation precedes or causes the evolution of oxygenic photosynthesis.